TABLE OF CONTENTS:

 Note: Due to the limited number of authentic MSJ manufacturers, and the high cost of authentic jackets, C&D Jarnagin is fine.

 If possible, do your best to avoid Fall Creek, Blockade Runner, Quartermaster Shop, sutler tents, and other lower end vendors for your MSJ.
-The wool they use is noticeably incorrect even at a distance.
+The wool they use is noticeably incorrect even at a distance and fades to a sickly grayish-purple.

 Re-enactor Notes: Do not buy an infantry or volunteer shell jacket.